RobertOstermann/vscode-open-editor-search/README.md

 You must be running an insiders build of VSCode.
 Run the command `npx vscode-dts dev` to get the latest version of the proposed API.
-Package the VSIX and install by running the command `vsce package`
+Package the VSIX and install by running the command `vsce package` Right click on the .vsix file and select `Install Extension VSIX`

 - Install VSCE with `npm install -g vsce`
 - [Publishing Extensions](https://code.visualstudio.com/api/working-with-extensions/publishing-extension)